KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/invert.rst

 .. contents::

-This is the `FilterInvert <http://www.mltframework.org/bin/view/MLT/FilterInvert|>`_  MLT frame work filter.
+This is the `Invert <https://www.mltframework.org/plugins/FilterInvert/>`_ MLT filter.

 Inverts colors.

 https://youtu.be/7jQt8xmdSzI